Veterans’ health contacts

 The Department of Veterans’ Affairs delivers government programs for war veterans, members of the Australian Defence Force, members of the Australian Federal Police and their dependants.

-The Department of Veterans Affairs can be contacted from anywhere in Australia on 133 254, or, for those in country areas on free call 1800 555 254.
+The Department of Veterans Affairs can be contacted from anywhere in Australia.

 Open Arms - Veterans and Families Counselling